Private vs Public Health Insurance In Germany [English Guide]

 How much does private health insurance in Germany cost?

 The cost of private health insurance in Germany can range from 150 to 1500 euros per month.
-According to a comparison done by Focus Money, a 35-year-old could get a very comprehensive cover from 325 to 425 euros.
-Unlike public health insurance, the cost is not based on your income but your age, health, profession, and tariff options.
+According to a comparison done by Focus Money, a 35-year-old could get a very comprehensive cover from 325 to 348 euros.
+Unlike public health insurance, the cost is not based on your income but on your age, health, profession, and tariff options.
 If you are employed, your employer will still cover 50% of the cost (up to the maximum amount covered if you were publicly insured).
 If you are self-employed, a freelancer, or a student, you must cover the entire insurance premium yourself.

 What is the insurance cover of private health insurance in Germany?